 healthier bodies while promoting joint integrity and improving strength and overall vitality.

 Sadly, Indian Club training fell out of favor (at least on these shores) some time around the 1920's but fortunately they did not disappear

 Indian boys are generally introduced to the clubs around 10 years of age

-to practice daily.
+and expected to practice daily.
 Regular bouts of physical training are

 known to benefit growing bodies.
 This rare image dates back to the early